 Bayesian optimization

-Suppose we want to optimize a function such as validation error (which is a function of hyperparameters) but it’s really complicated.
-We can approximate it with a simple function, called the surrogate function.
-After we have queried a certain number of points, we can condition on these point to infer the posterior over the surrogate function using Bayesian linear regression.
+it with a simple function, called the surrogate function.
+After we have queried a certain number of points, we can condition on

 Bayesian Optimization iteratively uses a probabilistic surrogate model and an acquisition function to determine next point of evaluation in a search space.
 At each iteration step, the surrogate model is fit to all observations of the target function.
 The acquisition function determines the utility of the different candidate points using the predictive distribution of the probabilistic model.
 Bayesian optimization has the advantage of been derivative-free optimizer which means in situations where the function to be optimized has a derivative that is intractable or is not continuous, it can still be optimized by this method.
 It is also high performing,in fact experiments published in this paper here by Turner et al. shows that several implementations of Bayesian Optimization for the purpose of hyperparameter tuning outperforms the random search and grid search methods.